-The Board meets regularly with at least two (2) scheduled meetings on a half-yearly basis and as warranted held within each financial year to approve, amongst others, announcements of the Group's half-yearly and full year financial results.
+The Board meets regularly with at least four (4) scheduled meetings held within each financial year to approve, amongst others, announcements of the Group's half-yearly and full year financial results.
 Ad-hoc meetings are also convened to discuss and deliberate on urgent substantive matters or issues.
 Attendance via telephone conference and conference via audio-visual communication at Board meetings are allowed pursuant to the Company's Constitution.